-The Company also has a Net Worth Agreement with ESIL which will enable the Company to maintain capital resources in an amount equal to the higher of:

-- (a) 100% of the Company's Minimum Capital Requirement; or - (b) 150% of the Company's Solvency Capital Requirement.
+The Company also has a Net Worth Agreement with ESIL which will enable the Company to maintain capital resources in an amount equal to 150% of the Company's Solvency Capital Requirement.
 The Net Worth Agreement also has a liquidity provision should the Company have insufficient funds to make a required payment for any valid claims under the policies issued by the Company and valid claims of financial creditors as they fall due for payment.